MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/review-alerts.md

 Expand entities to view details at-a-glance about them.
 Clicking on an entity will switch the context of the details pane to this entity, and will allow you to review further information, as well as manage that entity.
 Clicking on *...* to the right of the entity card will reveal all actions available for that entity.
 These same actions appear in the details pane when that entity is in focus.

 > [!NOTE]
-> The attack story section may contain more than one alert, with additional alerts related to the same execution tree appearing before or after the alert you've selected.
+> The alert story section may contain more than one alert, with additional alerts related to the same execution tree appearing before or after the alert you've selected.

 ![An example of an alert story with an alert in focus and some expanded cards](images/alert-story-tree.png)